micheles/papers/PITCHME.md

 - we switched to using zmq to return the outputs @fa[thumbs-up]
 ![zeromq](zeromq-logo.jpg)
 - we switched to NFS to read the inputs
+ (in the future we will also @color[green](share) the code)

 ---

 **Memory occupation**

-Another big problem we had to fight constantly is the memory occupation
+- Another big problem we had to fight constantly is running out of memory (even with 1280 GB split on 10 machines)

-Notice that running out of memory *early* @color[green](can be a good thing)
+- Notice that running out of memory *early* @color[green](can be a good thing)

+- It is all about the tradeoff memory/speed

+**How to reduce the required memory**

+- use as much as possible numpy arrays instead of Python objects
+- use a point-by-point algorithm if you really must
+- remember that big tasks are still better, if you have enough memory